The Moto G Turbo promises to be the quick charging, fast performing alternative to the current crop of smartphones. What do the experts say? Find out.

 The Moto G Turbo Edition has a 1.5 GHz Octa Core Snapdragon processor and 2GB of RAM that enhances its performance, says Jamshed Avari from NDTV’s Gadgets 360.
 Read his full review here.

-is also coupled with a formidable 2470 mAh battery.
+One of the phone’s most touted features is its TurboCharge, which promises 6 hours of usage from just 15 minutes of charging.
+The feature is also coupled with a formidable 2470 mAh battery.
 Shruti Dhapola from The Indian Express tests it out.
 Check out the full review here.

 Javed Anwer from India Today explores the phone’s 5-inch display and comes away satisfied.
 Read what else he has to say here.